Arrest Record Sealing and Expungement Benefits include:

 **This subjects anyone that discloses it to liability.
 Liability is not automatic but the possibility is usually enough to have most private companies remove the information from their records as well.

 The Clerk of Court must remove all public access to your record.
 This means it will no longer be available for search on the Clerk’s website nor will it be available for inspections at the Clerk’s office.
-Additionally, the Clerk of Court will no longer sell your information to private parties.
+As far as the personnel at the Clerk’s Office is concerned – the record never existed.

 The arresting agency and the County’s Sheriff’s Office must remove all access to those files.
 An expungement order requires the agency to physically destroy the record of your arrest.
 A sealing order requires them to make all records confidential.
 Regardless, in both circumstances the information cannot be disclosed.